AnaBelenBarbero/detect-prompt-injection/README.md

    - We fine-tune a new model using these datasets to enhance its detection capabilities.
    - The trained model is deployed for both local and cloud-based use with FastAPI service.

+4. **User interface**:
+   - The API is deployed in a cloud run instance and can be called from any streamlit app.
+We provide a simple streamlit app to test the API [here](https://detect-prompt-injection.streamlit.app/).

 <div align="center">
 <img alt="HF model" src="./docs/imgs/hugging_face_model.png" height="300">
 </div>